Welcome to the UNA-USA Southern New York State Division

 The 65th Annual UN/DPI NGO Conference: '2015 and Beyond: Our Action Agenda.'

-Over 3,000 people from around the world will attend the Conference, from August 27 to 29, 2014 at UNHQ.
+Over 3,000 people from around the world attended the Conference, from August 27 to 29, 2014 at UNHQ.
 See the Events page under The Energy Project for details on an energy and climate workshop co-sponsored by UNA-SNY.

 July 16 Consultation on the International Convention on the Elimination of Racial Discrimination (ICERD)